-- Wash the face to eliminate allergens that are sticking to the skin and eyelashes to lessen the itchiness and swelling.
+- At first, wash the face to eliminate allergens that are sticking to the skin and eyelashes to lessen the itchiness and swelling.

 - Rinse the eyes to loosen the allergens inside and flush them out.

 - Apply a warm or cold compress on the affected eye.
-The hand should be properly cleaned before touching the eye to prevent the spread of bacteria.
+Generally, the hand should be properly cleaned before touching the eye to prevent the spread of bacteria.

 - Apply a cold compress around the affected eye to lessen the itching and swelling.
-Soak a towel or washcloth in cold water and lie down and apply the cold compress across the eye to lessen the swelling.
+Generally, soak a towel or washcloth in cold water and lie down and apply the cold compress across the eye to lessen the swelling.

 - Apply the prescribed over-the-counter allergy eye drops to relieve itchy and eyelid swelling eyes due to allergies.

-- Stay indoors to prevent exposure to allergens
+- Lastly, stay indoors to prevent exposure to allergens